Brexit: What preparations are being made for a no-deal?

 The biggest concern is that lorry traffic across the English Channel through Dover and the Channel Tunnel terminal near Folkestone will grind to a standstill.

-To manage that, Highways England, Kent County Council and Kent Police have come up with Operation Brock - a plan for parking up to 13,000 trucks.
+To manage that, Highways England, Kent County Council and Kent Police have come up with Operation Brock - a plan for parking up to 13,000 trucks who could be left waiting to get through.

-The first 2,000 will park on the southbound carriageway of the M20 between junctions eight and nine, 6,000 more will be moved to Manston Airport, and if that is not enough then the M26 will be used to hold another 5,000.
+The first 2,000 will park on the southbound carriageway of the M20 between junctions eight and nine, 6,000 more will be moved to Manston Airport, and if that's not enough then the M26 will be used to hold another 5,000.

-The government has given Kent County Council £28.8m to improve Manston airfield, to strengthen the roads around it (such as the A249, A256 and the A299), and for new signs and traffic signals,
+The government has given Kent County Council £28.8m to improve Manston, to strengthen the roads around it (such as the A249, A256 and the A299), and for new signs and traffic signals,

 This way it is hoped that the county of Kent will not itself stop functioning, as happened during a strike at Calais in 2015.